The Operations Runtime for IT systems.

 How we're different

-Panaptico · Implementation Workspace
+Panaptico · Operations Workspace

 Tracks tickets, never touches the environment